 - I felt like the cause for all of this was because of my ability and willingness to express my Emotion.
 I believe this was the best label that tied all of these statements together and was the true trigger behind the people in my group saying the things they said.

 Think about past events where the notes from your group were relevant.
 Does something stand out to you where these words and phrases from your group are highlighted?

-After digging through your notes and reflecting back into your past, you should have a better idea what your Super Power may be.
+After digging through your notes and reflecting on your past, you should have a better idea of what your Super Power may be.
 We went around our groups one last time and shared what we came up with and why.